 Things to do in Tsim Sha Tsui

-– The Avenue of Stars – this walkway beside Victoria Harbour is as famed for its static telescopes allowing you to admire the cities skyline and it also focuses on another type of star – those from the movies.
+– The Avenue of Stars walkway beside Victoria Harbor is as famed for its static telescopes allowing you to admire the cities skyline and it also focuses on another type of star – those from the movies.
 You’ll find celebrity handprints and movie memorabilia all along this walkway.

-– Tsim Sha Tsui Ferry Pier – for over 100 years, the ships at this docking station have been taking travellers across the water from Kowloon to Hong Kong Island.
-One of the most enjoyable activities in this neighbourhood is to board a passenger boat and admire the sights of the harbour.
+– For over 100 years, ships from Tsim Sha Tsui Ferry Pier have been taking travellers across the water from Kowloon to Hong Kong Island.
+One of the most enjoyable activities in this neighborhood is to board a passenger boat and admire the sights of the harbor.

-– K11 – don’t miss this art gallery and shopping centre which displays exhibitions all throughout the year.
+– Don’t miss the K11 art gallery and shopping center which displays exhibitions all throughout the year.
 Pick up some goods as you explore the installations.

 A couple of cool night markets have made the area an attractive place to be even when the sun goes down.
 Sure, the pace never really slows down but it wouldn’t be Hong Kong if it did!

-Located just south of Mong Kok in the authentic neighborhood of Yau Ma Tri is the highly rated Yesinn@YMT hostel!
-Located right on active Nathan Road, Yesinn is a great location and they also take security very seriously as they provide security cards, luggage storage and safety deposit boxes.
+Located just south of Mong Kok in the authentic neighborhood of Yau Ma Tri is the highly-rated [email protected] hostel!
+Located right on active Nathan Road, Yesinn is a great location and they also take security very seriously as they provide security cards, luggage storage, and safety deposit boxes.